DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 In a set operation, the specified value is `null`.

 --------------------------------------------------
-## Field: `public static readonly System.Windows.DependencyProperty KeyProperty`
+## Field: `public static readonly System.Windows.DependencyProperty EntryKeyProperty`

 The dependency property for the read-only [`IconEntry.EntryKey`](#property-public-uiconeditentrykey-entrykey--get-) property.